Skip to main content

 What’s Covered:

-Colleges with small class sizes and low teacher-to-student ratios offer a variety of benefits to students.
-For example, they often provide a more personalized, participatory, and peer-oriented learning experience.
-That said, colleges with small class sizes can also present some challenges, particularly to students who wish to remain anonymous.
+Colleges with small class sizes and low student-to-teacher ratios offer numerous benefits—they often provide a more personalized, interactive, and peer-focused learning experience.
+However, these settings can also pose challenges, especially for students who prefer to blend in and remain anonymous.

 Keep reading to learn what the best colleges in the country with small class sizes are, along with the benefits of attending a school with small classes.